daniele-frade/daniele-frade/README.md

 - 👩🏼‍💻 I'm working towards improving my career in Software Engineering.
 - 🖥️ Student at [42 São Paulo](https://www.42sp.org.br/).
-- 🌱 Currently learning the basics of programming with C and Javascript technologies.
+- 🌱 Currently learning the basics of programming with C and Web Development technologies.
 - 📫 How to reach me: daniele.fradee@gmail.com | https://www.linkedin.com/in/daniele-frade/